CatoGit/Comparing-the-Performance-of-Deepfake-Detection-Methods-on-Benchmark-Datasets/README.md

 Provide the datasets with their corresponding paths as well as the model type in the same way as described below (Note: for the DFDC dataset you need to download the remaining folders 0-44).
 Hyperparameter arguments can be given to the deepfake detector.
 The arguments that were used to train the final deepfake detection methods are given in the hyperparameter settings section of the experiments .xlsx file that is available in the `data` folder.

-Modet lype arguments that can be used for training:
+Model type arguments that can be used for training:

 | Model Type | Pretrained Weights |
 | ------------- | ------------- |